ddbj/www/_jga/download-e.md

 * A private key for dataset decryption

 A key pair for data transfer.
-* A public key for data transfer (register to a D-way account)
+* A public key for data transfer (register to a DDBJ account)
 * A private key for data transfer

 {% include image.html url="books/two-key-pairs.jpg" caption="Key pairs for data transfer and dataset decryption" class="w450" %}